The key questions on the impact of coronavirus on football

 Which events have been postponed, and until when?

-– UEFA postponed Euro 2020 until the summer of 2021, with June 11 to July 11 of next year proposed.
-The official announcement from European football’s governing body also confirmed that the Euro 2020 play-offs, due to be played later this month, will now take place in the June 2020 international break.
+– UEFA postponed Euro 2020 until the summer of 2021, while the Euro 2020 play-offs, due to be played in March, have been postponed.

-– The 2021 Nations League finals, UEFA Under-21 European Championship and the Women’s Euro 2021 have been postponed.
+– The 2021 Nations League finals and UEFA Under-21 European Championship have been postponed while the Women’s Euro 2021 is likely to be delayed.

+– All Champions League and Europa League fixtures are suspended until further notice.

 – The 2020 Copa America is to move to 2021 to give South American players based in Europe the opportunity to finish their league campaigns.

-– The Premier League, EFL and Football Association announced that professional football in England would not resume until April 30 at the earliest, but the season would be extended indefinitely.
+– The Premier League, EFL, FA cup competitions, Barclays FA Women’s Super League and FA Women’s Championship are all postponed “until it is safe to resume”.

-– All Scottish football was suspended with immediate effect, with the Scottish Football Association confirming it would not resume until April 30 at the earliest.
+– All Scottish football has been suspended, with the Scottish Football Association confirming it would not resume until April 30 at the earliest.

-– The Football Association of Wales suspended all domestic football until April 30 and indefinitely extended the season for all national leagues, national cup competitions and the FAW Futsal League.

-– The Women’s Super League and FA Women’s Championship were also postponed by the FA.

-– UEFA announced all Champions League and Europa League fixtures scheduled for the week commencing March 16 were postponed, as well as the quarter-final draws for both competitions.

-– The Vanarama National League suspended all fixtures until at least April 3 on March 16.
+– The Vanarama National League suspended all three of their competitions indefinitely.

-– LaLiga was suspended until the Spanish government decides it is safe to play again.

-– All domestic sporting action in Italy – including Serie A matches – was suspended until April 3.
+– The FA announced it had come to a consensus with the men’s National League System steps three to six that the 2019/20 season “will now be brought to an end, and all results will be expunged”.
+A number of clubs questioned the decision that is to be put to The FA Council for ratification.

+– LaLiga in Spain, Italy’s Serie A and Ligue 1 in France are all suspended.

 What’s definitely been cancelled?